JUSTICE HAS TO PREVAIL

 PRELUDE TO PROGRESS

-Suffragettes, a triptych stained glass mural by artist Clarice Smith, at the New-York Historical Society.
+Suffragettes, a triptych stained glass mural by artist Clarice Smith, at The New York Historical.

 The 2023 Grateful American Book Prize is now accepting submissions.
 They should be works of non-fiction, fiction, or biographies suitable for 7th to 9th graders, published between August 1, 2022, and July 31, 2023.